Test the Turf Collaborative

 G-max testing needs to be done by a professional.
 Here is an example of a comprehensive G-max testing report prepared for a resident of one community in Massachusetts.

-Fields should be tested upon installation and at least once annually.
+Fields should be tested upon installation and annually.
+The

 It's important to note when reading the test results that any point on the field above the designated threshold* should result in a safety failure.
 An average of total field point measurements should not be used to determine the need for remediation, closure, or replacement.
 Athletes do not hit their heads on averages!